 The overall population trend is decreasing, although some populations have unknown trends (Wetlands International 2006).
-This species has undergone a small or statistically insignificant decrease over the last 40 years in North America (data from Breeding Bird Survey and/or Christmas Bird Count: Butcher and Niven 2007) Note, however, that these surveys cover less than 50% of the species's range in North America.
+This species has undergone a small or statistically insignificant decrease over the last 40 years in North America (data from Breeding Bird Survey/Christmas Bird Count: Butcher and Niven 2007) Note, however, that these surveys cover less than 50% of the species's range in North America.

 The Surf Scoter can be found in North America, breeding inland from western Alaska (USA) through central Canada to Labrador, and wintering from the Aleutian Islands down to Baja California (Mexico) on the Pacific coast, and along the Atlantic coast of the USA as far south as South Carolina (del Hoyo et al. 1996) .

-This species breed on small bodies of fresh water in boreal forests or tundra, wintering at sea in shallow waters of bays, eastuaries and river mouths.
-It feeds chiefly on molluscs, but also eats crustaceans, worms, echinoderms and, mainly in summer, insects and their larvae and plant material, feeding mostly by diving.
-Its breeding season begins in May or June, breeding in single pairs or loose groups in shallow depressions poorly lined with grass and some feathers (del Hoyo et al. 1996) .
+This species breeds on small bodies of fresh water in boreal forests or tundra, wintering at sea in shallow waters of bays, estuaries and river mouths.
+It feeds chiefly on molluscs, but also eats crustaceans, worms, echinoderms and, mainly in summer; insects and their larvae and plant material, feeding mostly by diving.
+Its breeding season begins in May or June, when it breeds in single pairs or loose groups in shallow depressions poorly lined with grass and some feathers (del Hoyo et al. 1996) .

 Text account compilers